Rafael Devers Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10.5 K/9, the first-best in MLB.
+- The 10.7 strikeouts per nine innings put together by the Twins pitching staff ranks first in MLB.

-- The Twins have the first-ranked team ERA across all MLB pitching staffs (2.60).
+- The Twins' 2.62 team ERA is No. 1 among all league pitching staffs.

-- The Twins rank 16th in baseball in home runs given up (19 total, 1.2 per game).
+- Twins pitchers combine to surrender 19 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- The Twins will send Gray (2-0) out to make his fourth start of the season.
-He is 2-0 with a .53 ERA and 19 strikeouts in 17 2/3 innings pitched.
+- Ryan gets the start for the Twins, his fourth of the season.
+He is 3-0 with a 2.84 ERA and 26 strikeouts in 19 2/3 innings pitched.

-- The righty's most recent time out came on Wednesday against the Chicago White Sox, when he went five scoreless innings while allowing three hits.
+- In his most recent appearance on Thursday, the right-hander went seven innings against the New York Yankees, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.